adam-eldredge/AllergyAllies/README.md

 Use third-party user auth such as Firebase for better security, and to implement forgot password, verify email, etc. functionality.

+---

 *FEATURES IN BACKLOG* <br>

-Push notification reminders about upcoming appointment deadline for patients Patient tokens displaying on frontend of patient app SNOT Surveys to track patient symptoms
+-Push notification reminders about upcoming appointment deadline for patients -Patient tokens displaying on frontend of patient app -SNOT Surveys to track patient symptoms
-Patient ability to upload pictures and send to providers Provider ability to download reports as a PDF or CSV Display provider's scrolling ads on patient home screen (uploaded by provider in practice survey) Fully integrate patient reporting of adverse reactions Make app deployable
+-Patient ability to upload pictures and send to providers -Provider ability to download reports as a PDF or CSV -Display provider's scrolling ads on patient home screen (uploaded by provider in practice survey) -Fully integrate patient reporting of adverse reactions -Make app deployable